FBoucher/stream-projects/_posts/2020-08-21-Stream124-Cloudbot.md

 ---
 layout: post
-title: Stream 124 Cloudbot
+title: Stream 124 - Learning Node.js for the first time: Building a chatbot
 date: 2020-08-21
-categories: stream
+categories: cloudbot
 ---

-# 2020-08-21 - Stream 124 Learning Node.js for the first time: Building a chatbot

 ## Summary
--

 In this live stream session, Frank is making great progress on the co-host functionalities of CB, the cloud bot.
 Working on the Stream Notes generation and the timestamps.